warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Outstanding\ fees due to PHH unpaid for 90 days (e.g., EPO fees, Pair-off Fees, etc – not to exceed premium over par)

-In the event a borrower remits a payment to the Seller that is due to PHH, the Seller should forward that payment via the following means and email PHH at PHHServiceTransfer_payments@mortgagefamily.com to alert Servicing that the funds have been sent.
+In the event a borrower remits a payment to the Client that is due to PHH, the Client should forward that payment via the following means and email PHH at PHHServiceTransfer_payments@mortgagefamily.com to alert Servicing that the funds have been sent.

 Wire Instructions: